Back to Portfolio

 Why the Market May Misprice This

-2. Pre-revenue HPC segment: The transformative business ($16B in contracts) generates zero revenue today
+2. Pre-revenue transformative segment: The $16B HPC backlog generates zero revenue today

-3. Crypto mining legacy: Many investors still view APLD as a Bitcoin mining company
+3. Crypto mining legacy overhang: Many investors still categorize APLD as a BTC miner

-4. Complexity: Multiple segments (blockchain hosting, cloud services for sale, HPC under construction), makes it hard to value
+4. Complexity: Three segments (blockchain hosting, cloud services held-for-sale, HPC construction) resist simple valuation

 Phase 1: Risk Analysis (Inversion -- "How Does This Investment Kill Me?")